aayush3201/pig-game-js-course-project/README.md

 This was the first app that I coded, both in the Javascript online course and otherwise.
-Like all my other projects so far, the HTML and CSS files of the app were provided by the couse instructor.
-Even though, he gave a video tutorial on how to make the game, I decided to make it on my own using the logics that I can come up with.
+Like all my other projects so far, the HTML and CSS files of the app were provided by the course instructor.
+Even though, he gave a video tutorial on how to make the game, I decided to make it on my own using the logics that I could come up with.
 The game works perfectly even though my logic is different from the instructor.

 Directions:-
 Install and extract the project folder and simply open the HTML file with (preferably) Google Chrome.